-The Whitby Mall, which is located at 1615 Dundas Street East, Whitby, Ontario, is a 383,107 square foot mixed use commercial property anchored by Sobeys with a mix of retail, office and medical tenants together with repositioning opportunities.
-As of December 31, 2021, the property was 92.6% occupied.
+The Whitby Mall, which is located at 1615 Dundas Street East, Whitby, Ontario, is a 149,842 sq. ft. (representing the Trust's pro rate interest) mixed use commercial property anchored by Sobeys with a mix of retail, office and medical tenants together with repositioning opportunities.
+As of December 31, 2022, the property was 85.2% occupied.